zfbx/zdiscord/readme.md

 - Easy to translate and customize with locales!
 - Built in `!help` command for discord (prefix may be different if you changed it in your config)
 - Easy to expand and customize with modular commands!
 - Supports QBCore!
-Included: `!revive, !jail, !unjail, !giveitem, !kill, !setjob`
+Included: `!revive, !jail, !giveitem, !kill, !setjob` and more!

 ## Support